 The interest rate markets still offer excellent opportunities to hedge your organisation against rising interest rates in the future.
 Please contact us if you are considering hedging your risks.
 Our consultants make the bank’s pricing transparent and assist you in concluding interest rate derivatives.
 This ensures you will not overpay interest.

-In Asia, median forecasts for the EURJPY have increased on the short term (Q3 2021 – Q2 2021), while long term forecasts (2023) have decreased.
-Median forecasts for the medium term have remained stable.
-Mean forecasts follow a similar path as median forecasts.
+In Asia, the situation differs a bit.
+Median forecasts have remained mostly stable on the short term (Q4 – Q2), but medium term (2022 & 2023) median forecasts have decreased.
+Long term (2024) median forecasts have remained stable.
+Mean forecasts have developed in a similar manner as median forecasts.

 Our Monthly FX Poll consists of more than just these four major currency pairs, so please find in our Monthly FX Poll an overview of the predictions of approximately 50 leading banks and brokers for the most commonly traded currency pairs (including the date for each party).